f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 Narrative Check
 -----------------

-The ACME Azure application is now being successfully protected by F5 Distributed Cloud.
+The ACME application is now being successfully protected by F5 Distributed Cloud.

 +----------------------------------------------------------------------------------------------+
 |1.
 Returning to the F5 Distributed Cloud Console, use the left-hand menu to                   |